55sa/CS506-FinalProject/report.md

 ## 2. Data Processing Summary

 ### 2.1 Data Source
-All 311 service request data were downloaded from the [Boston Open Data Portal](https://data.boston.gov/dataset/311-service-requests) using our automated script `download_data.py`.
+All 311 service request data were automatically downloaded from the [Boston Open Data Portal](https://data.boston.gov/dataset/311-service-requests) using our custom script `download_data.py`.
+The script employs **robust retry logic (`requests` + `urllib3.Retry`)** to handle network interruptions, automatically skips existing files, and logs progress for each year (2011–2025).
+Each yearly file (e.g., `311_requests_2020.csv`) is stored under `data/raw/`, totaling more than **2 GB of raw data**.

-The dataset includes request details such as:
+The dataset includes detailed request information such as:
 - `OPEN_DT`, `CLOSED_DT`, `CASE_STATUS`
 - Request category (`TYPE`, `REASON`, `QUEUE`, `SUBJECT`)
 - `LOCATION` and `NEIGHBORHOOD`